graveslug/War-CardGame/README.md

 Overall I'm content with the project and look forward to the next.
 I achieved what I had set out to do and done just that.

 struggles: In particular would've been getting the playGame and checkWin functions to work and behave correctly.
 Starting the game and ending the game seemed to be the roadblocks for me.
+Another road block that I hit but overcame was figuring out how to transfer muiltiple numbers during the war sequence which required an overall of four numbers to push.
+The way I overcame that was to declare another global array and used that as a storage container for the two extra numbers so that I can later take that array and transfer all numbers into the winners array.